firefelix/Dylan-Souvage-DSL-Project/README.md

 <!--- Please use reference style images so that it is easier to update pictures later --->

 [dsllogo]: dsl_logo.png
-[logo]: data-visualization-examples.png "Data Vis Logo"
+[datavislogo]: data-visualization-examples.png "Data Vis Logo"